Key Takeaways

 How long does a mild ankle sprain take to heal?

-A mild ankle sprain generally heals within 1 to 3 weeks, but it may take up to 4 to 5 weeks for some individuals based on their care and healing process.
+A mild ankle sprain generally heals within 1 to 3 weeks, but it may take up to 4 or 5 weeks for some individuals depending on their healing process and care.[3]

 What are the symptoms of a moderate twisted ankle?